 Stamp duty is also payable on any mortgage (legal or equitable) or charge on immovable real estate at the rate of 1% or 1.5% of the sum secured, depending on the secured sum.

 An agreement or memorandum of agreement for the purchase of land or strata title may be stamped with a minimal fixed stamp duty or with ad valorem stamp duty (that is, the amount paid is proportionate to the value of the asset), depending on whether the agreement confers or grants a right of possession or the right to receive rent or income.
 If the agreement confers or does not specifically prevent any right of occupation or confers the right to receive income, ad valorem duty is payable.
-Where full ad valorem stamp duty is paid on the agreement or memorandum of agreement (at the time of the agreement), no additional duty will be payable on the transfer, provided the transfer has been executed in conformity with the agreement, and relates to the same real estate as the agreement.
+Where full ad valorem stamp duty is paid on the agreement or memorandum of agreement (at the time of the agreement), no additional duty will be payable on the subsequent transfer, provided the transfer has been executed in conformity with the agreement, and relates to the same real estate as the agreement.

 If there is an assignment of any rights of an agreement or a memorandum of agreement relating to the purchase of any land or strata title then, depending on the terms of the assignment, varying, fixed or ad valorem stamp duties are payable.